rsvp/chess/README.md

 * Strive for positions that make your opponent uncomfortable.
 * Study composed problems and endgames.
 * Studying your current weaknesses can provide great stimulus for future growth.
+* Success is gained by accommodating ourselves to the opponent's purpose.
 * Superior development increases in value relative to the game's openness.
+* Supreme excellence consists in breaking the opponent's resistance.
 * Tactical trees conceal the strategic picture of the woods where one is likely to get lost.
 * Tactics flow from a superior position.
 * Take whatever your opponent gives, unless you see a good reason not to.
 * Take your time on those decisive moments.
 * Talent can be developed, but first find what you are good at.
+* Tell them nothing when their situation is gloomy.
 * The aim on an open file is the intrusion into the seventh or eighth rank.
 * The art is in avoiding catastrophic losses in key battles.
 * The art of chess: ability to create and to control the tension of battle.
 * The beauty of a move lies not in its appearance but in the thought behind it.
 * The beauty of logic: in chess the best move is often the most beautiful.
 * The best defense is good attack.
+* The chess master moves his opponent, and avoids being moved by him.
 * The chessboard explains the movement of time and the higher influences which control the world.
 * The defensive power of a pinned piece is only imaginary.
 * The difference between masters and amateurs is that masters know when to panic.